KingTheFifth/ad-hoc-routing/README.md

 - Unique host ID (incremental?)

 Feature Backlog:
+- Fix time units.
+What is a time unit?
+What is time?
+What is life?
+What is?
+What?
+W?
 - Packet sizes
 - Destructors
 - Deallocate allocated memory where needed (link gets broken, end of simulation) => NO MEMORY LEAKS >:(